Rcharitra1/temporary-ez/docs/Using EzEnRoute/Dispatch.md

 3. Check that **Is Active** is green and shows a check mark.
 4. Select a **Start Date** and **End Date**
 5. Click ![img alt](/img/save-btn.png) to save your changes or ![img alt](/img/cancel-btn.png) to discard your changes. <br/><br/>
-*This will bring to the main page where you can confirm the changes made.*
+*This will bring you to the main page where you can confirm the changes made.*
 ![img alt](/img/dispatch-assigned-asset-driver.png)

 ### How to edit an asset assigned to a route?